anomaly/lab-tf-linode/GUIDE.md

 | `linode-cli regions list` | Lists all the regions that Linode operates in, you will require the `id` of the relevant region |
 | `linode-cli linodes types` | Lists all the types of Linodes that are available, you will require the `id` of the relevant type |

+> Setting TF_LOG=TRACE in your environment will enable tracing of Terraform commands.

 ### Provisioning a Kubernetes Cluster